msabramo/kallithea/docs/usage/locking.rst

   user has write/admin permissions on this repo

-Kallithea will remember the user id who locked the repo only this specific user can unlock the repo (locked=false) by calling
+Kallithea will remember the user id who locked the repo so only this specific user can unlock the repo (locked=false) by calling

 - `hg/git push <repo>`

-every other command on that repo from this user and every command from any other user will result in http return code 423 (locked)
+Every other command on that repo from this user and every command from any other user will result in http return code 423 (locked).

-additionally the http error includes the <user> that locked the repo (e.g. “repository <repo> locked by user <user>”)
+Additionally, the http error includes the <user> that locked the repo (e.g. “repository <repo> locked by user <user>”).

-So the scenario of use for repos with `locking function` enabled is that every initial clone and every pull gives users (with write permission) the exclusive right to do a push.

-Each repo can be manually unlocked by admin from the repo settings menu.